dthaler/teep/README.md

 * DeviceHost: Sample host app to run an TEEP Agent Broker.

 * TamHost: Sample host app to run an TEEP TAM Broker.

+## Prerequisites

+You must have the following installed to compile and debug:

+* [Visual Studio 2017](https://visualstudio.microsoft.com/vs/older-downloads/) (VS 2019 can compile but not debug, due to the current dependency on the Intel SGX SDK)
+** Any edition, including the (free) Community edition is fine
+* [Intel SGX SDK](https://software.intel.com/en-us/sgx/sdk) (currently required if creating code to run in SGX)

+The TAM is currently written to run on Windows.

+## Running the code

+Compiling on Windows will result in generating DeviceHost.exe and TamHost.exe.

+TamHost.exe represents the TAM and can be run without any command-line arguments, but must be run as Administrator.
+Currently the TEEP URI to listen on is hard coded in TeepTamBrokerLib/HttpServer.h.
+TODO: This needs to change to allow the IP address and port number to be specified on the command line, and default to an IP address of the local machine, and some fixed port number (like 54321).

+DeviceHost.exe is run as follows:

+> DeviceHost <TAM URI> \[<TA ID>\]

+where <TAM URI> is the default TAM URI to use, and <TA ID> is the TA to request